-A catch-22 for real estate tech companies has been easy, free access real estate MLS data to develop web or mobile apps.
+A catch-22 for real estate tech companies has been easy, free access real estate MLS access to develop web or mobile apps.
 MLSs usually require you to be working with a brokerage/agent customer before giving you access to real estate data.
 But it’s really hard to get brokerages / agents to sign on as customers if you don’t have an working app!

 Thanks to a new partnership between the Austin Board of REALTORS, RESO, and CoreLogic, software developers can get a FREE access to a RETS server (called the Developer Reference Server) to develop and test their applications with actual real estate data.